-No. Information for saving the information Narrow the cause by combining the information (1) NC side PC side Applica- tion side 1 Application name in which the error occurred. •Application name •Process ID A Application name in which the error occurred.
+No. Information Timing for saving What you understand from the information ne cause by the informa (1) NC side PC side Applica- tion side 1 Application name in which the error occurred. •Application name •Process ID А Application name in which the error occurred.
 0 0 0 2 The time the error detection function started. С The elapsed time from when the NC power is turned ON to the error occurrence.
 0 0 0 3 The time error occurred The time error occurred The time of error canceling A By comparing with the time of various data, it can search the information on when the error occurred.
-0 0 0 4 Connection state between PC and NC (Whether NC is working, and confirming the cable disconnection) •Result from confirming the connection state to NC.
-A It can confirm the connection state when the connection error has occurred between PC and NC.
-0 0 - 5 History of key and touch screen. •The name of application which is active. •Key code of the key which is held down. •Coordinate which the touch screen is touched.
-It can confirm the operation when the error has occurred. - - 0
+0 0 0 4 Connection state between PC and NC (Whether NC is working, and confirming the cable disconnection) •Result from confirming the connection state to NC. А It can confirm the connection state when the connection error has occurred between PC and NC.
+0 0 - 5 History of key and touch screen. •The name of application which is active. •Key code of the key which is held down. •Coordinate which the touch screen is touched. В It can confirm the operation when the error has occurred. - - 0

-(\1) The timing to save the log.

-A: When error is detected.
+- (\1) The timing to save the log. - A: When error is detected.